Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Conclusion

 \section{Conclusion}

 We introduced \textsc{MultiQ}, a new silver standard benchmark for open-ended question answering that covers 137 typologically diverse languages.
-With \textsc{MultiQ}, we evaluated the basic multilingual capabilities of six current, chat-optimized open LLMs, which are not all intended for multilingual use.
+With \textsc{MultiQ}, we evaluated the basic multilingual capabilities of six current, chat-optimized open LLMs, which are restricted in their intended use to just one or a small handful of languages.
 Our analysis focused on two key dimensions of multilingual capability -- language fidelity and QA accuracy -- and how they relate to each other.
-We found that some models designed primarily for English reveal significant capabilities in one dimension or the other.
-We noticed that although language fidelity is not decisive, it positively impacts QA accuracy, prompting us to explore other underlying factors.
-We hope that our work will spark further research in the direction of the multilingual capability of open chat-optimized models, with a particular emphasis on diverse multilingual dimensions.
+We found that all LLMs we test respond faithfully and/or accurately for at least some languages beyond their intended use.
+Most models are more accurate when they respond faithfully.
+However, we found that differences across models are large, and that there is a long tail of languages where models are neither accurate nor faithful.
+Finally, we indentified differences in tokenization as a potential explanation for our results.
+Overall, we hope that our findings can motivate further research into improving the multilingual capabilities of open LLMs, especially for diverse and under-represented languages, so that language technologies can benefit everyone, regardless of which language they speak.